Colleges by Location

 Overall, the University of Minnesota, Duluth combines a beautiful natural setting, strong academic programs, a commitment to research, and a vibrant campus community, making it an excellent choice for students seeking a well-rounded and enriching educational experience.

-University of Minnesota, Duluth is a public university located in Duluth, MN and set in a suburban environment.
+University of Minnesota Duluth is a public four-year college located in Duluth, MN.
 This school follows a semester-based calendar.
-It has an acceptance rate of 81%.
-The freshman retention rate at University of Minnesota, Duluth is 81% and the six-year graduation rate is 64%.
+It has an acceptance rate of 88%.
+The freshman retention rate at University of Minnesota Duluth is 81.14% and the six-year graduation rate is 65%.

 Quick Facts